bempp/ndelement/README.md

 Examples of use can be found in the [examples folder](examples/).

 ## Getting help
+Documentation of the latest release of ndelement can be found on [docs.rs](https://docs.rs/ndelement/latest/ndelement/).
+Documentation of the latest development version of ndelement can be found at [bempp.github.io/ndelement/ndelement](https://bempp.github.io/ndelement/ndelement).

 Errors in the library should be added to the [GitHub issue tracker](https://github.com/bempp/ndelement/issues).

 Questions about the library and its use can be asked on the [Bempp Discourse](https://bempp.discourse.group).